beeradmoore/RTSSHooksCompatibility-sample/README.md

 # RTSSHooksCompatibility Sample
 This repo is to show how its possible to disable RivaTuner Statistics Server (RTSS) from hooking your C# application by embedding a native static library that exports `RTSSHooksCompatibility` data.
-Currently NativeAOT is required to accomplish this.
+Currently with .NET you need to also enable NativeAOT to accomplish this.

+> [!IMPORTANT]
+> Do NOT do anything I do here unless you have a very important reason to disable RTSS hooking.

 While the sample here is using a MonoGame I made this sample for use in [DLSS Swapper](https://github.com/beeradmoore/dlss-swapper), a WinUI3/WindowsAppSDK application.
 In general I do not recommend disabling RTSS for your games as it can report useful information to your end users and you should only do this if you have specific reasons to disable RTSS hooking.

-See my blog post here for how I came about all the source in this repo.
+See my blog post [here](https://beeradmoore.com/disabling-rtss-for-winui-apps/) for how I came about all the source in this repo.

 ### Build the static library
 See `RTSSHooksCompatibility` folder.